zivlakmilos/magicbook/README.md

 </html>
 ```

+By using different files for each format, you can have a book that look very different across formats.
+To share styles between the formats, you can use SCSS `@import`.

-In SCSS files, you can use `@import` to split up your CSS into separate modules.
-By using different files in each format layout, you can maintain different designs for each of the build formats.
-You can specify the destination folder for the assets, by using the `destination` property.
+ It is also possible to control where these stylesheets are stored.
+You can specify a custom destination folder by using the `destination` property.
 It defaults to `/assets`.

 ```json
 {